 Looking at only one environmental plotting the probability of a species to occur in relation to that condition, the result could for example be a bell-shaped curve.
 This curve shows the optimum value of the environmental variable for a species to survive.
 For example, if the species is affected by temperature, the probability of occurrence is highest at the optimum temperature, with decreasing probabilities towards the minimum and maximum values that the species can tolerate.

 Add another environmental condition that is relevant for the species, and a two-dimensional graph is created, with one environmental variable on each axis.
 Each of these variables has its own optimum curve.
 The model will find the area where the combination of both variables results in the most optimum conditions for a species to occur.
 The centre of the circle represents the combination of environmental variables with the highest suitability for a species to survive.
 The gradient colour visualises a decrease in suitability of the environment from the centre of the circle outwards.

-Two important factors that might affect the environmental niche of a species are:
+Two that might affect the environmental niche of a species are:

 - Source-sink dynamics: individuals of a species might move from the area of the fundamental niche, which is the source, to sink areas outside the fundamental niche.
 This is likely to occur for species with high dispersal abilities.
 For example, if the fundamental niche of a migrating species is defined based on the environmental conditions of areas where the animals breed, it is likely that this does not include areas where the species moves to outside the breeding season.

 - Dispersal barriers: geographic features such as mountains, rivers or oceans might prevent a species from occurring in areas that have suitable conditions, just because the species cannot reach those areas.

 are designed to link the places of occurrences to the environmental conditions of those places, and thus function in environmental space.
 These models follow three steps: